SinghHimadri/AI_game_RL_dqn/README.md

 ![](gifs/pong.gif)

 ## Inspiration
+There’s a huge difference between reading about Reinforcement Learning and actually implementing it.I implemented a Neural Network for RL and see it learn more and more as it finally becomes good enough to beat the computer in Pong!
+You can play around with other such Atari games at the OpenAI Gym.The algorithm took 4 days of training to start beating the computer.
-I took one Machine Learning class in school, but even after that, I never really branched out in my ML projects beyond plugging in some SciKitLearn packages and crossing my fingers.
-So, for this project, I wanted to learn something way out of my comfort zone, even if it meant that I couldn't create something completely original.
-So, I spent a day learning about reinforcement learning and Deep Q Learning, and taught an AI to play some games (with a lot of help). 🙏🏾
+I never really branched out in my ML projects beyond plugging in some SciKitLearn packages and crossing my fingers.So, I spent some time learning about reinforcement learning and DQN, and taught an AI to play some games (with a lot of help). 🙏🏾

 ## Installation
 1. Follow the instructions for installing OpenAI Gym [here](https://gym.openai.com/docs).
 You may need to install `cmake` first.